actions/actions-runner-controller/Actions-Runner-Controller-Overview.md

 You can enable scaling with 3 steps
 1) Enable `HorizontalRunnerAutoscaler` - Create a `deployment.yaml` file of type `HorizontalRunnerAutoscaler`.
 The schema for this file is defined below.
 2) Scaling parameters - `minReplicas` and `maxReplicas` indicates the min and max number of replicas to scale to.
-3) Scaling metrics - ARC supports two types of scaling metrics. `TotalNumberOfQueuedAndInProgressWorkflowRuns` and `PercentageRunnersBusy`.
-These indicate the type of scaling to employ.

-The `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric polls GitHub for all pending workflow runs against a given set of repositories.
-The metric will scale the runner count up to the total number of pending jobs at the sync time up to the `maxReplicas` configuration.
-The `PercentageRunnersBusy` will poll GitHub for the number of runners in the `busy` state which live in the RunnerDeployment's namespace, it will then scale depending on how you have configured the scale factors.
+3) Scaling metrics - ARC currently supports `PercentageRunnersBusy` as a metric type.
+The `PercentageRunnersBusy` will poll GitHub for the number of runners in the `busy` state in the RunnerDeployment's namespace, it will then scale depending on how you have configured the scale factors.

 ### Pull Driven Scaling Schema
 ```code